 Yes, the service is completely confidential and all of your personal information is stored securely and kept within the department.
 It is important to note that SWU upholds the employees code of conduct and adheres to BASW’s Code of Ethics and does not condone bad practice.
 As such, we could not guarantee to keep an issue confidential if it clearly involved poor or dangerous practice that potentially places vulnerable people at risk.

 What is the qualifying period for representation?

-You are entitled to telephone advice and support from the first day of your membership.
+You are entitled to telephone advice and telephone support from the first day of your membership.
 You will be entitled to representation after the three month qualifying period.
-Please note that to qualify for representation, the issue cannot have been active during this three month qualifying period.
+Please note that to qualify for representation, the issue cannot have been pre-existing or active during this three month qualifying period.

 Is there an officer in my area?